 - Sigmund, K., Brandt, H., Traulsen, A., & Hauert, C. (2010) Social learning promotes institutions for governing the commons, Nature 466, 861-863 (PDF).

 - Hilbe, C., Nowak, MA. & Sigmund, K. (2013) Evolution of extortion in Iterated Prisoner's Dilemma games Proc Natl.
 Acad.
 Sci.
 USA 110 6913-6918 (PDF).

 - Dynamics of spatial games

 - Doebeli, M., Adaptive Diversification, Princeton University Press, 2011.

 - Doebeli, M., Hauert, C. & Killingback, T. (2004) The evolutionary origin of cooperators and defectors, Science 306, 859-862.
 (PDF)

-If necessary, a supplement may be enclosed -- for example containing detailed calculations, proofs and/or simulation details but the main text must be understandable without consulting the supplement.
+If necessary, an appendix can be added that does not count towards your page limit.
+The appendix could, for example, contain detailed calculations, proofs and/or simulation details.
+However, the main text must remain self-contained and clear without consulting the supplement.

 For the peer review you have to write a brief report on the content, presentation and originality of the paper (max.
 1 page).
-The reviewers remain anonymous but the content will be returned to the author - the same as in real life (for som journals the reviews are double-blind but that is unlikely to work in such a small group).
-Just as some guidance, after or while reading the paper as yourself questions like: Is the problem well motivated?
+The reviewers remain anonymous but the content will be returned to the author - the same as in real life (for some journals the reviews are double-blind but that is unlikely to work in such a small group).
+Just as some guidance, after or while reading the paper ask yourself questions like: Is the problem well motivated?
 Is it an interesting and relevant problem?
 Is the model suitable to address the problem?
 Is the model well and convincingly presented?
-Is the derivation of the results clear?
+Are the derivations of the results clear?
 Do the conclusions follow from the model?
 Was it an interesting read? etc.

 Your grade for the course will be computed roughly as follows: